celo-org/build-with-celo-hackathon/README.md

 -   [use-react](https://github.com/celo-org/react-celo)
 	- The easiest way to access Celo in your React applications 🔥. react-celo is a React hook for managing access to Celo with a built-in headless modal system for connecting to your users wallet of choice.
 	- Now your DApp can be made available to everyone in the Celo ecosystem, from Valora users to self custodied Ledger users.
-	- By default react-celo is styled so that you can drop it into your application and go, however it's fully customisable so you can maintain a consistent UX throughout your application.
+	- By default react-celo is styled so that you can drop it into your application and go, however, it's fully customisable so you can maintain a consistent UX throughout your application.
 -   [DappKit](https://docs.celo.org/developer-guide/dappkit)
 	-   Easily connect to the [Valora](http://valoraapp.com/) wallet with your React Native mobile application
-	-   Valora manages user account, private keys and transaction signing, so you can focus on building your dapp
+	-   Valora manages user accounts, private keys and transaction signing, so you can focus on building your dapp
 	-   Learn more and see the code with the [Dappkit truffle box](https://github.com/critesjosh/celo-dappkit)
 -   [Python SDK](https://github.com/blaize-tech/celo-sdk-py)
 -   [Java SDK](https://github.com/blaize-tech/celo-sdk-java)